 Daphne du Maurier’s short story The Breakthrough predicts our twisted relationship with tech and death in the digital age.

 Daphne du Maurier’s sci-fi tale The Breakthrough (1966), similarly touches on our tangled relationship with technology, in which we want to both create and be part of ‘the machine’.

 What is The Breakthrough about?

 Stephen, a deadpan electronics engineer, joins a secretive project on the coast.
 The team is working on a series of computers, each named Charon (after the ferryman of Greek mythology).
-These computers can in turn capture and manipulate the ‘vital spark’ – the soul, in other words.

 “No, he couldn’t give me any details; they were an odd lot down there, and shut themselves up behind barbed wire at the slightest provocation.
 The place had been a radar experimental station a few years back, but this was finished, and any experiments that were going on now were of an entirely different nature, something to do with vibrations and the pitch of sound.”

 Du Maurier’s answer hedges its bets between the supernatural and sci-fi and, given the length of the story, the exposition in either direction lacks some meat.